 Description

-Oast house of early to mid C19 date.
-There are some C20 casements, mainly within earlier openings, and a C20 lean-to greenhouse is attached at the south-west end.
-The greenhouse is not of special interest.
+The former oast house, located 20 metres south-east of Wyck Cottage in Woods Green, dates from the early to mid 19th century.
+It features some 20th-century casement windows, primarily within earlier openings, and has a 20th-century lean-to greenhouse attached at the south-west end, which is not of special interest.

-MATERIALS: the hop kiln is constructed of brick in English bond over a stone rubble plinth and has a tiled roof and wooden cowl with a fantail.
-The stowage has a ground floor of red brick in English bond with some vitrified headers over a stone rubble base.
-The first floor is tile-hung but also has some weatherboarding on the north-west side.
+The hop kiln is built of brick in English bond over a stone rubble plinth, topped with a tiled roof and a wooden cowl with a fantail.
+The stowage has a ground floor made of red brick in English bond with some vitrified headers over a stone rubble base, while the first floor is tile-hung and includes some weatherboarding on the north-west side.

-EXTERIOR: the north-west side upper floor of the stowage has a plank loading door with three hinges set in a weather-boarded surround and two weather-boarded outward opening ventilation shutters on the first floor.
-The ground floor has two wide folding plank doors with three hinges.
+The structure consists of a single cylindrical two-storey hop kiln with a conical roof, attached to a rectangular two-storey stowage with three bays and stairs located in the north-east corner.
+On the north-west side, the upper floor of the stowage features a plank loading door with three hinges in a weather-boarded surround, along with two weather-boarded outward-opening ventilation shutters on the first floor.
+The ground floor has two wide folding plank doors, also with three hinges.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.